amphi2024/scoop-bucket/README.md

 # Amphi Apps Scoop Bucket

-This bucket contains Amphi’s custom apps for Windows, easily installable via Scoop.
+This is the custom Scoop bucket for Amphi apps.

 ## Installation